 Lemon water is simply water mixed with the juice from lemons.
 Some people use the entire lemon, cutting it into pieces to make lemon-infused water.

 You can take lemon water, either hot or cold.
-Use as much or little lemon juice as you prefer.
+Use as much or as little lemon juice as you prefer.